0wafi0/developer-excercise/README.md

+## How to run my implementation

+Demo can be found at: https://0wafi0.github.io/developer-excercise/

+clone repo, ensure angular cli is installed, hence install npm packages and run ng serve.

 # Developer Exercise

 This exercise is designed to demonstrate a candidate's abilities across a range of competencies in software development (The applicant can pick any language of their preference)